 Whether you’re sending a postcard, newsletter, or magazine, direct mail certainly has its advantages.
 However, what many don’t understand is that direct mail is most successful as a piece of your marketing strategy, not the whole puzzle.
 In fact, to garner the most results, there are a few additional steps that need to be considered after sending a direct mail piece.

-Step One: Direct prospects to a landing a page.
+1. Direct prospects to a landing a page

 Your main goal is to capture leads.
 Each one of your print pieces should have a unique URL (www.yourwebsite.com/postcardpromotion) that directs prospects to a landing page.
 It’s important to note that sending them to just your homepage won’t cut it.
 Building a specific landing page will not only help you capture their contact information behind a lead form, but ultimately, determine who is the most interested in your marketing efforts.

 If you can’t capture prospects’ contact information from your landing page—don’t fret!
 This is where retargeting comes into play.
 To many, retargeting may seem like a beast that can’t be tamed.
 But with a little knowledge and assistance from your web master, it can be an extremely effective tool.
 In layman’s terms, retargeting is a way continue advertising to people that visited your website even when they are on other sites.
 If you’ve ever seen an ad on Facebook for shoes right after you searched for them on Amazon, you’ve been retargeted.

 To get started, you’ll first want to choose your ad platform.
 Common options are Facebook ads, Google’s display network, or AdRoll.
 Each platform will have its own tracking code, so focusing on one to start is best.

 Once you’ve signed up for one of those services, you’ll want to email your web master to install a tracking code that’s placed into the header file of your website—these are the cookies that will follow visitors around on the web.